Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Well, what do we do with her?”

-“My guess is that she speaks another language and was trying to defend herself.
+“She appears to speak a foreign tongue, finding no choice but to defend herself in this moment of confusion.
+Likely, she holds no understanding of the power bestowed upon her.
 An Electi is special, a true gem of a summon.
 You will gain much more from using her than tens of summons at this rate.
 Training her would be far more beneficial in the long run.
 After all, an Electi’s power is unbridled and distributed in part to the Master.”

 “But how will we train her?
 We cannot even understand her actions.”
 The prince had doubts in his mind, but they were once again overrun by curiosity and temptation for power.